RikaIljina/PortfolioProject2/README.md

 The following features could be implemented in future updates:

 - [ ] Add graphics for each category and on the loading and end game screens to make them look more interesting
+- [ ] Add a timer on quiz cards to limit the time players can think about a question
 - [ ] Implement user authentication and let users access their personal profiles
 - [ ] Add an all-time highscore to show players with most wins
 - [ ] Add statistics to show how knowledgable a user is in what categories